blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Applied Mathematics/Data Science.md

 Data science is an interdisciplinary field focused on extracting knowledge from typically large datasets and applying the knowledge and insights from that data to solve problems in a wide range of application domains.

+A data scientist is someone who creates programming code and combines it with statistical knowledge to create insights from data.

 # Steps in data science
 - Preparing data for analysis
 - Formulating data science problems